iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

     Required Configuration Before Connecting with Multiple Modules https://iqmotion.readthedocs.io/en/latest/control_center_docs/control_center_start_guide.html#multi-module-config

 With the modules set to unique module IDs, and the baud rate set to match the flight controller's, you can now connect your modules to the flight controller.
-To do this, find the flight controller's serial port that you configured to run Vertiq IO, and connect the TX of the serial port to each module's RX port.
+To do this, find the flight controller's serial port, and connect the TX of the serial port to each module's RX port.
 Connect the RX of the serial port to each module's TX port.
 Connect a common ground between the flight controller and each module.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/module_wiring.png
     :align: center